Architecture of Kosovo: Kulla

-Pejë
+Peja

-The Architecture of Pejë, Kosovo, describes a large mixture of architectural structures which are a reflection of the influential foreign rule all across the city.
+The architecture of Peja describes a large mixture of architectural structures which are a reflection of the influential foreign rule all across the city.
 The architecture of the city consists of buildings, structures and constructions which were built with an architectural influence of the Byzantine architecture, Serbo-Byzantine architecture, Ottoman architecture, Stalinist architecture (former Yugoslavia), and Modern cultures/architectures.
 Because of this there are many churches, mosques, buildings which are attraction points in the city and were built by the aforementioned influences.
 The foreign rule of the Ottoman and Serbian empires and the historical influence of former Yugoslavia (communist era) have shaped the architectural landscape of the city to become a conglomerate of cultures.